 Ruben: You will get into trouble.
 But that is something that is going to happen in Mexico or anywhere else.

 Phil Sylvester: Tell me about your favorite parts of Mexico, which part of your country do you love the most?

 Ruben: I love my city, I love Mexico City.
 Then my second favorite of Mexico is Chiapas which is in the South, South East Mexico.
 They have a beautiful, beautiful, landscape.
 It's green, a lot of community, and local community people.
 They have beautiful, beautiful, green zones and it's a mix between jungle and a lot of art and a lot of traditions.
 All the zones around, for me, is one of the most beautiful parts of Mexico, close to Yucatan.
 Yucatan, as well for me, is one of my favorite places and it's my Grandma's home town.
 Which, obviously, put it in the hot part of the list.

 Ruben: It's been a lot of investment in the city, in the last 10 years, I would say.
 Much more efficient communication and PR, a lot of big brands.
 Hotels and big luxury brands around the city.
 And developing.
-You feel comfort when you're next to the city, or walking around the city.
-And there's so many things to do, and so many things to see around.
+You feel comfortable when you're next to the city or walking around the city.
+And there are so many things to do, and so many things to see around.

-Phil Sylvester: Last question, I want you to tell me a secret spot in Mexico City.
+Phil Sylvester: The last question, I want you to tell me a secret spot in Mexico City.
 If I was to visit there, where would you send me that's not the usual?

 Kim Napier: Plus our very own safety guide, too, for Mexico, we'll put that there as well.
 Now Cassandra runs Escaping NY group tours, I really like this, because when you hear the term group tours... [crosstalk]

 No doubt, please.
 Because she does group tours for people who don't do group tours.
 And she helps solo travelers plan their own adventures and Cassandra has spent a lot of time in Mexico.